Find The Volume Of The Prism Iready

 Step 1: Identify the Shape of the Base

 Carefully examine the prism.
-What shape is the base?
+But what shape is the base?
 Is it a rectangle, triangle, pentagon, or another polygon?
 This is crucial because the method for calculating the base area (B) depends entirely on the base shape.

 Step 2: Calculate the Area of the Base (B)